rstudio/renv/tests/testthat/_snaps/snapshot.md

       - oatmeal [<wd>/renv/library/<platform-prefix>/oatmeal]

       These may be left over from a prior, failed installation attempt.
-      Consider removing or reinstalling these paths.
+      Consider removing or reinstalling these packages.

       The following required packages are not installed: